European-Conference/euroconf.eu/content/terms/index.md

 - Website: European Conference Website."’s" site, which can be accessed via this URL: https://euroconf.eu
 - You: a person or entity that is registered with European Conference Website to use the Services.

-Restrictions
+**Restrictions**

 You agree not to, and you will not permit others to:

 - License, sell, rent, lease, assign, distribute, transmit, host, outsource, disclose or otherwise commercially exploit the website or make the platform available to any third party.
 - Remove, alter or obscure any proprietary notice (including any notice of copyright or trademark) of European Conference Website or its affiliates, partners, suppliers or the licensors of the website.

+**Speaker Views**

+European Conference Website does not bear responsibility for the opinions expressed by the panelists and speakers invited to the conference, nor does it endorse or oppose them.
+One of the primary objectives of the conference is to foster dialogue among different viewpoints, promote freedom of speech, and facilitate learning from diverse perspectives.

-Return and Refund Policy
+**Return and Refund Policy**

 Thanks for shopping at European Conference Website.
 We appreciate the fact that you like to buy the stuff we build.
 We also want to make sure you have a rewarding experience while you’re exploring, evaluating, and purchasing our products.

 As with any shopping experience, there are terms and conditions that apply to transactions at European Conference Website.
 We’ll be as brief as our attorneys will allow.
-The main thing to remember is that by placing an order or making a purchase at European Conference Website, you agree to the terms along with European Conference Website."’s" Privacy Policy.
+The main thing to remember is that by placing an order or making a purchase at European Conference Website, you agree to the terms along with European Conference Website’s Privacy Policy.

-If, for any reason, You are not completely satisfied with any good or service that we provide, don't hesitate to contact us and we will discuss any of the issues you are going through with our product.
+If, for any reason, you are not completely satisfied with any good or service that we provide, don't hesitate to contact us and we will discuss any of the issues you are going through with our product.

-Your Suggestions
+**Your Suggestions**

 Any feedback, comments, ideas, improvements or suggestions (collectively, "Suggestions") provided by you to European Conference Website with respect to the website shall remain the sole and exclusive property of European Conference Website.

 European Conference Website shall be free to use, copy, modify, publish, or redistribute the Suggestions for any purpose and in any way without any credit or any compensation to you.

-Your Consent
+**Your Consent**

 We've updated our Terms & Conditions to provide you with complete transparency into what is being set when you visit our site and how it's being used.
 By using our website, registering an account, or making a purchase, you hereby consent to our Terms & Conditions.

-Links to Other Websites
+**Links to Other Websites**

 This Terms & Conditions applies only to the Services.
 The Services may contain links to other websites not operated or controlled by European Conference Website.
 We are not responsible for the content, accuracy or opinions expressed in such websites, and such websites are not investigated, monitored or checked for accuracy or completeness by us.
 Please remember that when you use a link to go from the Services to another website, our Terms & Conditions are no longer in effect.
 Your browsing and interaction on any other website, including those that have a link on our platform, is subject to that website’s own rules and policies.
 Such third parties may use their own cookies or other methods to collect information about you.

-Cookies
+**Cookies**

 European Conference Website uses "Cookies" to identify the areas of our website that you have visited.
 A Cookie is a small piece of data stored on your computer or mobile device by your web browser.
 We use Cookies to enhance the performance and functionality of our website but are non-essential to their use.
 However, without these cookies, certain functionality like videos may become unavailable or you would be required to enter your login details every time you visit the website as we would not be able to remember that you had logged in previously.
 Most web browsers can be set to disable the use of Cookies.
 However, if you disable Cookies, you may not be able to access functionality on our website correctly or at all.
 We never place Personally Identifiable Information in Cookies.

-Changes To Our Terms & Conditions
+**Changes To Our Terms & Conditions**

 You acknowledge and agree that <?=European Conference Website;?> may stop (permanently or temporarily) providing the Service (or any features within the Service) to you or to users generally at <?=European Conference Website;?>’s sole discretion, without prior notice to you.
 You may stop using the Service at any time.
 You do not need to specifically inform <?=European Conference Website;?> when you stop using the Service.
 You acknowledge and agree that if <?=European Conference Website;?> disables access to your account, you may be prevented from accessing the Service, your account details or any files or other materials which is contained in your account.

 If we decide to change our Terms & Conditions, we will post those changes on this page, and/or update the Terms & Conditions modification date below.

-Modifications to Our website
+**Modifications to Our website**

-European Conference Website reserves the right to modify, suspend or discontinue, temporarily or permanently, the website or any service to which it connects, with or without notice and without liability to you.
+European Conference Website reserves the right to modify, suspend, or discontinue, temporarily or permanently, the website or any service to which it connects, with or without notice and without liability to you.

-Updates to Our website
+**Updates to Our website**

 European Conference Website may from time to time provide enhancements or improvements to the features/ functionality of the website, which may include patches, bug fixes, updates, upgrades and other modifications ("Updates").